 Victor Alfred Lundy was born on February 1, 1923, in New York City to Russian immigrant parents.
 In 1939, he enrolled at New York University to study Beaux-Arts architecture.
 Although his education (but not his prolific sketching) was interrupted by a stint in the U.S. 26th Infantry Division during WWII, he returned to the States to continue his studies at the Harvard Graduate School of Design under Walter Gropius and Marcel Breuer.
 Per a biographic sketch provided by advocacy and education nonprofit Architecture Sarasota, Lundy was the self-proclaimed “wild man” among his peers at the GSD, establishing himself as an “unconventional designer, employing a highly personal, sculptural approach to form and space making that distinguished his work throughout his long career.”

-Following an extensive travel fellowship that took him around the world, Lundy landed in Sarasota in the early 1950s where he became a central figure in the nascent design movement known as the Sarasota School of Architecture alongside Ralph Twitchell, Gene Leedy, and most famously, Paul Rudolph.
-As noted by Architecture Sarasota, his output during this time, which included churches, recreational centers, private residences, schools, and more, “often relied on simple, symmetrical plans based on pure geometries that belie the complex sections and spaces made possible by the laminated wood structural systems.”
+Following a travel fellowship that took him around the world, Lundy landed in Sarasota in the early 1950s where he became a central figure in the nascent design movement known as the Sarasota School of Architecture alongside Ralph Twitchell, Gene Leedy, and most famously, Paul Rudolph.
+As noted by Architecture Sarasota, his output during this time, which included churches, recreational centers, private residences, and schools, “often relied on simple, symmetrical plans based on pure geometries that belie the complex sections and spaces made possible by the laminated wood structural systems.”

-Describing Lundy as an “innovator,” Morris “Marty” Hylton III, president of Architecture Sarasota, said in a statement that the organization mourned his passing and emphasized the architect-artist’s critical role in the development of the “highly revered, environmentally responsive, and transformative movement of modernist design adapted to South Florida's Gulf Coast” that emerged from the city.
+In a statement mourning the passing of the “architectural innovator,” Morris “Marty” Hylton III, president of Architecture Sarasota, emphasized Lundy’s central role in the development of the “highly revered, environmentally responsive, and transformative movement of modernist design adapted to South Florida's Gulf Coast” that emerged from the city.

-While his time spent in Sarasota was relatively brief (he relocated back to his hometown of New York in 1960), his impact on the coastal city is indelible.
-And to this day, his surviving works continue to generate headlines.
-Just this year, one of his local masterworks, Galloway’s Furniture Showroom (1959), was the subject of a special exhibition at the Sarasota Museum of Art.
+While Lundy’s time spent in Sarasota was relatively brief (he relocated back to his hometown of New York in 1960), his impact on the coastal city is indelible.
+To this day, his buildings attract attention.
+Just this year, one of his local masterworks, Galloway’s Furniture Showroom (1959), was the subject of a an exhibition at the Sarasota Art Museum.
 Although that show closed late last month, it will be remounted as part of Architecture Sarasota’s upcoming annual Sarasota MOD Weekend, held November 14-17.

 Galloway’s Furniture Showroom, Sarasota (1959).
 Photo Courtesy Sarasota Architectural Foundation